 Position: President & CEO

-Mr. Klassen is the President of a North American mineral exploration company and sits on the Board of Directors of several private mineral exploration companies focused on polymetallic mineralization in Peru.
+Mr. Klassen is the President of a North American mineral exploration company and sits on the Board of Directors of several private and public companies.
 Previous to his management activities within private and public companies, Mr. Klassen held a variety of positions within federal Canadian politics including; Senior Political Advisor to the Minister of State (Transportation); and Chief of Staff, Office of the Speaker of the Canadian House of Commons.

 Mr. Klassen graduated with an undergraduate Honours Degree from the University of Western Ontario in 1989.
 In 1992, Mr. Klassen received the Commemorative Medal for the 125th Anniversary of the Confederation of Canada in recognition of his significant contribution to his community and country.

 A 1979 University of British Columbia geology graduate, Mr. Perkins has served on public company boards for over 25 years involving the promotion and representation of their geological properties.
 He has been involved in several start-ups of both public and private companies not only geological but manufacturing, wholesale and developmental industries.